Respect is something you earn

-In 2018, he and communications strategist Victoria Ollers co-founded DART Insight and Communications (“DART I & C”) which specializes in C-Suite communications, and continued to carry out public opinion research on corporate reputation with Maru/Blue, one of Canada’s most respected data collection companies.
+In 2018, he and communications strategist Victoria Ollers co-founded DART Insight and Communications (“DART I & C”) which specializes in C-Suite communications, and continued to carry out public opinion research on corporate reputation with Maru Public Opinion, one of Canada’s most respected data collection companies.

 What was discovered was that the attribute of Trust, the very cornerstone of corporate reputation for decades, was now substantially eroded, battered by continuous assaults on its very nature by malicious politicians, agenda driven interest groups, and even foreign powers.
 What the research determined was that the key driver was now the attribute of Respect, with corporate character as a contributing propellant, a virtual echo of the Harvard publication almost forty-five years earlier.

 Out of this finding came the establishment in September of 2019 of the Canada’s Most Respected Corporation Program with a centrepiece award for the country’s Most Respected Corporations in each sector as chosen by the Canadian public using survey research.